 Live classes (including bonus guest presentations) are recorded and made available in the program as soon as they happen.
-Events start at 7pm Eastern Daylight Time (US & Canada).
-All Tuesday core classes are taught by Christopher Hobbs and Thursday classes are taught by special guest teachers.
+Events start at 7pm Eastern Daylight Time (US & Canada) on Tuesdays and Thursdays.

 You do not need to attend live to work through the program.
 You can create your own pace, track your progress, and participate in the community discussion and Q&A. Tailor the schedule that works for you!

 Thursday, June 9, 2022